OPSWAT/metadefender-gatling-test/README.md

 ***UsersPerSec:***

-The number of users injected every second for the test.
+The number of users injected every second during the test (i.e. the number of scan requests per second).
 Each simulated user will submit a randomly selected file for scanning and wait for the scan result.
-It is equal to scan request per second.

 ***InjectDuration:***